Alimir/wp-ulike/readme.txt

 It's time for **[WP ULike](https://wpulike.com/?utm_source=wp-repo&utm_medium=link&utm_campaign=readme)**.

 = Surprises you won’t see anywhere else =
 With WP ULike’s unique features, you can transform your website and meet all your marketing needs with high speed and precision.
-Unlock advanced features, like our professional Schema.org generator with star ratings, AJAX-based login, registration, reset password and edit profile forms, easy local avatar upload, notifications system, and more.
+Unlock advanced features, like our professional Schema.org markup generators, AJAX forms for smoth Login/Registration management with 2-Factor authentication support, social login integration, share buttons, simple local avatar upload, notifications system, and more.

 = Start Configure your Voting System in a few Steps = Our revamped settings panel design and features make it easy to configure your voting system.
 WP ULike has clean coding, resource management, and a ton of features, so you can customize every part of your buttons with just a few clicks.